 Richard was appointed Chief Executive of Kelda Group and Yorkshire Water Services Ltd in April 2010.
-He is Chairman of Kelda Water Services and Keyland Developments and previously was the Chief Operating Officer of Yorkshire Water (2008-2010) and Director of the Company's Water Business Unit (2003-2008).
-He is Chair of the Business in the Community (BITC) Advisory Board for Yorkshire and the Humber and a member of BITC Water Taskforce, a trustee of the global water and sanitation charity WaterAid, and a Board member of the water industry trade body, Water UK.
+Prior to that he was the Chief Operating Officer of Yorkshire Water (2008-2010) and Director of the Company's Water Business Unit (2003-2008).
+He is Chairman of Kelda Water Services, Keyland Developments, a trustee of the international charity WaterAid, a Board member of the water industry trade body Water UK and Chairman of the Business in the Community Yorkshire & the Humber Advisory Board.